SideStore/SideStore-Docs/guides/install.md

 * Go to "My Apps".
 * Select the "x DAYS" button, where x is the number of days until expire.
   * If successful, this will open a blank Safari tab.

+If SideStore is not refreshed, a bug causing early expiry will require you to reinstall SideStore.
+There is a plan to have this done automatically, but for now it needs to be done manually.